Visa policy of Transnistria

 Transnistria does not require foreign citizens to obtain a visa; however, foreign citizens need to obtain and fill out a migration card (scanners are installed at some checkpoints to automatically fill them out).
 The validity period is 45 days with the possibility of extension for a period not exceeding 3 years.
 In addition, citizens belonging to the members of the Community for Democracy and Rights of Nations may also visit Transnistria without a visa.
 Foreign citizens may enter using an internal passport or an ID card in lieu of a passport.

+As entry is possible only via land, foreign citizens must satisfy the entry requirements for either Moldova or Ukraine.